ICWallis/geothermal-cookbook/README.md

 The Juypter Notebook demonstrates sorted bar plot and histogram methods using matplotlib, as well as probably density functions using a kernel density estimation method.
 Statistical methods built into Pandas are also used.

+You need the .csv data in the same folder you run this .ipynb from:
+- development-byplant.csv
+- development-byreservoir.csv
+- development-byreservoir-trimmed.csv

 ## 3D-well-plot.py

 Use matplotib to generate an interactive 3D visualisation of the well path and points along that path, such as a production casing shoe or feedzone(s).
 A static plot (oblique, section or plan view) may also be exported.